DragomirMar/Knowledge_Graph/README.md

 # Knowledge_Graph

-A program that takes pdf files or urls and generates a Knowledge Graph from the text in them and shows it.
+A program for extracting, managing, and visualizing knowledge graphs from documents and web content.
+Built with Streamlit and powered by large language models for intelligent entity and relationship extraction..

 ## Prerequisites